simonsteptoe/Sound_Control/README.md

 - Click File> Build Collective/Application (if this option is not available, click File> Max Menus).
 - Click "Include Folder..." and select Sound Control/src folder
   - (Optional): Sound Control has a custom icon, the .icns file being located at "resources/icon/sc_icon.icns".
-To enable the app to have this icon, you must add the following instruction to the build script: "appicon /path/to/icon file" (where your specific path will be something like "Users/username/Sound_Control/resources/sc_icon.icns")
+To enable the app to have this icon, you must add the following instruction to the build script: appicon "/path/to/icon-folder icon-file-name" (where your specific path will be something like "Users/username/Sound_Control/resources/icon/sc_icon.icns")
 - Click "Build" and select a location.
 You may want to create a builds folder in your repo that is ignored by git.
 - Make sure to select "Application" from the File Format Menu, and click Save.
 - In order to include the saving functionality when building a standalone from source, read the info.txt file inside resources/Custom Saving Scripts.
 This process happens after building the standalone so one cannot save instruments by just using the scripts.